-Abuse complaints can occur when someone marks your mailing as spam.
-It doesn’t mean that you are a spammer, but very often subscribers may mark your emails as spam because they no longer wish to receive emails from you and have tried to unsubscribe but couldn’t find your "unsubscribe" link.
+Abuse complaints can occur when someone marks your campaign as spam.
+This doesn’t mean that you are a spammer, but very often subscribers may mark your emails as spam because they no longer wish to receive emails from you and have tried to unsubscribe but couldn’t find your "unsubscribe" link.

 Why do you need to worry about abuse complaints?

-If your mailing has abuse complaints, email providers like Gmail, Yahoo, Hotmail, and others can get emails blocked from the server.
-When using an Email Service Provider, such as SendPulse, this blocking can affect the deliverability of thousands of other users' accounts that send emails from that particular server/IP address.
+If your campaign has abuse complaints, email providers like Gmail, Yahoo, Hotmail, and others may block emails from your server.
+When using an Email Service Provider, such as SendPulse, being blocked can affect the deliverability of thousands of other users' accounts that also send emails from that particular server/IP address.

-Always ask peoples' permission before adding them to your email list.
+Always ask for people's permission before adding them to your mailing list.
 Remember this in these cases:

-Don’t add emails from every business card you receive, because people didn’t give you permission to add them to your mailing list.
+Don’t add emails from every business card you receive, because people didn’t give you permission to add them to your campaign list.

-In events like trade exhibitions you can collect a large email base, but it doesn’t necessarily mean that you can start to send them your email offers.
-The first thing you should do is inform the person where you got their email address and ask them to join your mailing list.
-It must be done in shortly after the exhibition, so the person remembers visiting you.
+At events like trade shows you can collect a large email base, but that doesn’t necessarily mean that you can start sending them your email offers.
+The first thing you should do is inform the person how you got their email address (i.e. a trade show) and ask them to join your campaign list.
+This must be done in shortly after the trade show, so the person remembers visiting you.

-When people place their order in your store they might submit their email address, but it doesn’t mean that they want to hear from you in the future.
-You can send them emails only after asking their permission.
+When people place their order in your store they might submit their email address, but that doesn’t mean that they want to hear from you in the future.
+You can send them emails only after asking for their permission.

-• Don’t send emails if your mailing list was collected one year ago and you haven’t sent emails before.
-People forget they signed up and could mark your email as spam.
-That is why you should start with an email re-engagement email campaign.
+Don’t send emails if your campaign's mailing list was collected one year ago and you haven’t sent emails before.
+People may forget that they signed up and could mark your email as spam.
+That is why you should start with an re-engagement email campaign.

 One of the best practices of email marketing to minimize abuse complaints, is allowing users to unsubscribe easily with a single click.